Muskan-creator/Business-Landing-Page/README.md

 ## What I have learned in this project?

-  - I have learned about background image positioning
+  - I have learned about how to make different sections on homepage.
+  - In this project, I have experimented with all the flexbox properties.
-  - I have learned about positioning of discount content
+  - I have used variables in css i.e SCSS
-  - I have learned about z-index
+  - I have learned about advance css properties.
-  - Learnt transitioning properties and animation
+  - Due to this project , I am confident enough to make any web page

-## This project took around 2 hours to complete .
+## This project took around 8 hours to complete .

 ## Connect with me on :-
 <a href="https://twitter.com/Muskan11548907?s=08" target="_blank">